fabric/fabric/docs/usage/tasks.rst

 With the introduction of `~fabric.tasks.Task`, there are two ways to set up new
 tasks:

-* Decorate a regular module level function with `~fabric.decorators.task`, which transparently wraps the function in a `~fabric.tasks.Task` subclass.
+* Decorate a regular module level function with `@task
+  <fabric.decorators.task>`, which transparently wraps the function in a
+  `~fabric.tasks.Task` subclass.
 The function name will be used as the task name when invoking.
 * Subclass `~fabric.tasks.Task` (`~fabric.tasks.Task` itself is intended to be
   abstract), define a ``run`` method, and instantiate your subclass at module level.
 Instances' ``name`` attributes are used as the task name; if omitted